devkyt/my-friend-jenkins/README.md

 ```

-## Examples of the real-world jobs
+## Examples of the real-world pipelines
 Here you find some real-world examples of the Jenkins Jobs:
   - [Deploy Angular App](./pipelines/angular-app/)
   - [Deploy Scala App](./pipelines/scala-app/)